gaberrini/raspberry-cam/README.md

 The server have tests written with the framework [unittest] to get the coverage the framework [coverage] is used.

+The tests will use the module [lxml] to validate the rendered HTML elements, the package is installed in the system interpreter using the script `./scripts/setup_system_env.sh`, and then included in the virtual env thanks to the `--site-packages` flag.

 When running the tests the environment variable **APP_ENV** should be set to **`testing`**

 The coverage module will have the following configuration file: